dullhunk/book/computinged/getting-started.md

 https://diagnosticquestions.com/Quantum
 http://community.computingatschool.org.uk/resources/4382

-WATCH the news
+## General news
 Education, and computing education is often featured in the news see.e.g. http://www.bbc.co.uk/news/education and
 BBC has lots of stuff about eduatio http://www.bbc.co.uk/news/technology-40322796

-Experiment with new hardware that you could use in the classroom:
+## Experiment with new hardware that you could use in the classroom:

 http://studentnet.cs.manchester.ac.uk/ugt/hardware/?view=ug